 - Aging & Longevity

-In the article titled "Flower Gifts - How Flowers Can Enhance the Lives of the Elderly", it's pointed out that senior citizens who have a close 'relationship' with flowers are known to have positive emotional feelings and a healthy disposition towards people and life in general.
+A recent research on floral arrangements and it’s effects on humans has pointed out that senior citizens who have a close 'relationship' with flowers are known to have positive emotional feelings and a healthy disposition towards other people and life in general.

 This is because the impact of flowers on them is one that elicits happiness, endurance, and cheerfulness.